 The most beautiful places in Utah include red deserts, green canyons, mysterious rock formations and even interesting history.
 With so much on offer, Utah truly deserves its reputation as one of the prettiest members in the US.
 Positioned in the American Southwest, the state offers a jaw-dropping cocktail of must see places to explore.

 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.

 1. Utah’s oldest national park Zion

-In Zion the sandstone cliffs in cream, pink and red beautifully get contrasted by the park’s green canyon floors.
-The environment is spectacular and the Utah park also offers some of America’s best and most famous hikes.
-To explore Angels Landing, the Narrows and the Observation Point in Zion are some of the best things to do in Utah if you enjoy hiking.
+In Zion sandstone cliffs in cream, pink and red beautifully get contrasted by the park’s green canyon floors.
+The environment is spectacular in Zion, and the Utah park also offers some of America’s best and most famous hikes.

 2. The surreal Monument Valley

 For Monument Valley the state of Utah shares the glory with Arizona.
-Because the famous red valley that counts as one of the most scenic places in Utah sits on the border between Southern Utah and Northern Arizona.
+This famous red valley among the most scenic places in Utah is located on the border between Southern Utah and Northern Arizona.

-But when you visit Monument Valley it’s easy to ask where in the universe you really are.
-The area including Monument Valley Tribal Park is breathtaking.
-The Utah valley with its red valley floor and giant buttes is certainly one of the most beautiful parts of Utah.
+But when you visit Monument Valley, you will likely ask where in the universe you really are.
+Defined by its red valley floor and giant buttes shooting up towards the sky, Monument Valley Tribal Park is breathtaking.

 3. Hoodoo rich Bryce Canyon